astropy/astropy/docs/modeling/compound-models.rst

 Each component of a compound model is a single, non-compound model.
 This is the case even when including an existing compound model in a new expression.
-The existing compound model is not treated as a single model--instead the expression represented by that compound model is extended.
+The existing compound model is not treated as a single model --- instead the expression represented by that compound model is extended.
 An expression involving two or more compound models results in a new expression that is the concatenation of all involved models' expressions::